Skip to main content

 Three checkboxes control the behaviour of the remark text during time recording.
 Practical in organisations where remarks are mandatory or recurring notes should be automatically taken over:

-• Multiline remarks for project time recording converts the remark field from a single-line input to a multi-line textarea
+• Multiline remarks for project time recording converts the remark field from a single-line input to a multi-line textarea.
+In ZEP Clock the checkbox is called Multiline remarks for working time recording

 Recording on non-working days and weekends